iana-org/ipv4-recovery-algorithm/readme.txt

 called for IANA to make allocations from the Recovered IPv4 Pool once the pool is declared active.

-The pool was initially be declared active as soon as the first RIR has less than a /9 of IPv4 space in its inventory.
-This occurred on 20 May 2014.
+The pool was declared active on 20 May 2014 when the first RIR had less than a /9 of IPv4 space in its inventory.
 The pool will also be declared active during “IPv4 allocation periods”, 6-month periods following 1 March or 1 September in each year.

 ICANN reported that we will use an open-source software program to perform the address selection process.
 This code implements the IPv4